venturestranger/hffrag_api/README.md

 ```
 ---

-- `/sales/api/rest/v1/prompt` `POST` - Prompts an LLM with given `queries` and `top`, specifying a number of retrieved documents from the indexer to pay attention to while generating an output.
+- `/sales/api/rest/v1/prompt` `POST` - Prompts an LLM with given `queries` and `top`, specifying a number of retrieved documents used for output generation (the more the values is, the more accurate answers it will generate, but might not fit the context window length).

 `queries` should be a non-empty list of strings. `top` should be a non-zero integer number.
 ```json